-An NFL Team Doctor’s Argument Against Sports Specialization
+An NFL Team Doctor’s Argument Against Early Sports Specialization

-They are the three dirty words in youth athletics, Early Sports Specialization.
-A term used to describe intense, year-round training in a single sport by kids.
+These are the new three dirty words in youth athletics, Early Sports Specialization.
+A term used to describe year-round training in a single sport by kids.
 It’s a trend often fueled by parents who want to give their child a competitive advantage and one that is growing so quickly medical experts are worried.

 So what does it all mean?
 I asked the head team physician and Medical Director of the New England Patriots to educate parents on ESS.
 Along with being the Patriots team Doc, Dr. Matthew T. Provencher is also the Chief of Sports Medicine and Surgery at Massachusetts General Hospital and a Visiting Professor at Harvard University.
 After reading what he has to say below, it is hard to imagine why any of us would ever let our young children “specialize” in sports.

-Early Sport Specialization (ESS): What you need to know
+Early Sport Specialization (ESS): What Parents need to know

 (By CDR Matthew T. Provencher, MD MC USNR)

-Recently, I attended an Early Sport Specialization Forum hosted by American Orthopaedic Society for Sports Medicine (AOSSM) with the goals of: 1.
-Defining the problem of ESS, 2.
-Assembling the experts to discuss the scientific evidence regarding ESS, and, most importantly, 3.
-The consequences of doing one sport too early and for too long.
-Representatives from the National College Athletic Association (NCAA), U.S. Olympic Committee (USOC), International Olympic Committee (IOC), AOSSM, and American College of Sports Medicine (ACSM) were all in attendance.
+Recently, I attended an Early Sport Specialization Forum hosted by American Orthopaedic Society for Sports Medicine (AOSSM) with the goals of: Defining the problem of ESS, assembling the experts to discuss the scientific evidence regarding ESS, and, most importantly, The consequences of doing one sport too early and for too long.
+Representatives from the National College Athletic Association (NCAA), U.S. Olympic Committee (USOC), International Olympic Committee (IOC), American Orthopaedic Society for Sports Medicine (AOSSM), and American College of Sports Medicine (ACSM) were all in attendance.

 When discussing how to define “early sport specialization,” a consensus was reached that athletes under age 11-12 who focus on a single sport belong in the “early” and “specialized” categories.
 It was also noted that some sports might fall outside of this definition, including gymnastics and some forms of ice skating, swimming, and diving, due to the earlier peak age for high-level competition in these sports.
 However, other sports, like baseball, basketball, and football, all face a similar critical age between the ages of 7 to 8 when year-round participation becomes possible and likely detrimental to long-term success.